rezwanhaleem/rezwanhaleem/README.md

 Hi there :wave:

-I'm Rez, an aspiring web app developer with an interest in full-stack development.
+I'm Rez, a software engineer with an interest in full-stack development.
 I've created the projects below on my free time.
 Check them out!